All Episodes

 It's the same thing.

-It's it's the exact same thing.
+It's the exact same thing.

-I guess he's not the person that really likes to fire people in real life, that's for sure.
+I mean, I guess he's not the person that really likes to fire people in real life, that's for sure.

-But you know, the whole thing, listen, I had some fun with it on social because I'm watching it and it's just I mean, it's mind boggling.
+But, you know, the whole thing, listen, I had some fun with it on social because I'm watching it, and it's just, I mean, it's mind-boggling.

-The guy in charge who's saying, Well, if I was a stronger man, I might have actually followed the law if I thought I was being pressured.
+I mean, this is the guy that's the director of the FBI, the guy in charge who's saying, well, if I was a stronger man, I might have actually followed the law if I thought I was being pressured.

-I I mean, who is this guy kidding?
+I mean, who is this guy kidding?

 He came very close.